LeStegii/server-software/java/VANILLA.md

-# Minecraft Bedrock Plugins Software.
+# Minecraft Java Vanilla Software.
 This list contains Minecraft Java vanilla server softwares.

 ⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!